Understanding the full picture of your compensation

 - Our members attain vesting rights with five years of service.
 More information about this plan is available at https://treasury.tn.gov/Retirement/Information-and-Resources/TCRS-Overview-and-Self-Service

 - • Benefit payments are for an employee’s lifetime.
+Check out these labor law resources in Charlotte NC if you need help suing your employer.

 - • As a full-time employee, you are required to contribute five percent (5%) of your gross pay to this pension plan.